geotools/geotools/docs/user/tutorial/quickstart/index.rst

 ----------------
 * If you're running under OS X you may run into an issue where the file chooser dialog never appears and the application hangs.
 This is a known issue with the native OS X Swing look and feel.
-As a workaround you can use the cross platform look and feel you can use the following static block in your files:
+As a workaround you can use the cross platform look and feel; either use the following static block in your files:

    .. code-block:: java